MODULE: TotalLipSync v0.6

 • If you are going to use Sierra-style (or full-screen) speech for your lip sync animations, you must create a dummy view.
 Make sure to give it exactly one loop and one frame.
 If you name the view TLS_DUMMY it will automatically be used by the module.
 Otherwise you can set the view to use with TotalLipSync.SetSierraDummyView().

 You are now ready to use the module.
-Add the code to initialize TotalLipSync on startup:
+Add the code to initialize TotalLipSync on startup, making sure to select the format corresponding to the sync files you've created:

 Code: ags